Doubt

 We see things through self referential spectacles, we see only what we expect to see.
 We experience things according to our own wishes, this clouding of our vision by ourselves is problematic when it comes to the search for truth.
 We feel that without our glasses, our assumptions that make the world easy to understand, we will be blind but in reality we will see more clearly without them!
 We just need to train ourselves to doubt established truth, to see without our glasses, to see clearly even when in the dark.

 I don't always try to understand my own motives, I'm one to wonder around the streets of London not knowing where I'm going, for the sake of watching and looking.
 I find a romantic interest even in the most boring aspects of life sometimes.
 I dance for many hours to repetitive music for the same reason, I enjoy simple things!
 And I like "mindless searching".
 Looking deeply all around me.
-Sometimes going around the London Underground, train to train, not really going anywhere but simply being there, looking deeply and slowly around.
+Sometimes not really going anywhere but simply being there, looking deeply and slowly around..

 There is another Buddhist story... this one isn't so famous, but I have a photo to accompany it.
 We were wondering around the British Museum.
 We knew that there was a huge Thai Amida Buddha (Amitthaba Buddha) and wanted to see it.
 We couldn't find it though!
 We checked all three floors in the correct section.
 Finally we gave up!
-A Buddhist scholar and I rested on the stair well and as we talked, I went silent because I had realized something.
+The Buddhist scholar and I rested on the stair well and as we talked, I went silent because I had realized something.
 As she leant on the banister, in front of me, I saw that behind her was a massive statue in the middle of the stairwell, three stories high, of this Buddha...
 I laughed!
 We had walked up and down that stairwell for an hour.
 I have a photo of one third of that statue with my amused sweetheart in front of it.
 The search for truth is like a search for a pair of glasses... it's very hard to find, but always in the most obvious place!
 But until you have calmed yourself, your frantic searching is blurry minded.
+The more emotional we are about the truth, the more our cognitive dysfunctions come to the fore.

 When you KNOW what you are looking for, when you are SURE, then that knowledge actually gets in the way of your finding truth, but when you are simply wondering around, you can find anything... if you have your mind set on something in particular, you are limited in your search.
 The romantic, wondering searcher with an open mind: that is the mystic, the simpleton, the minimalist.
 Then there is the knowledge-gatherer, the debater, the intellectual who is the fundamentalist, the legalist, the person who is choking in their own knowledge and least likely to find release.